hemerajs/hemera/packages/hemera-jaeger/README.md

 })
 ```

+## Plugin decorators

+* .jaeger

 ## Caveats

-- This plugin will use the property `hemera.trace$.opentracing` to transfer data across processes.
+* This plugin will use the property `hemera.trace$.opentracing` to transfer data across processes.
-- Client and Server response errors are logged as `error` events.
+* Client and Server response errors are logged as `error` events.

 ## Advanced example

 [here](/examples/monitoring/jaeger.js)